dustin-wu/DustinsBlog/README.md

 * .gitignore, and README.md, standard Git auxillary files
 * package.json and package-lock.json, containing all of the project's dependencies
 * public, containing the CSS and the images used in the website
-* views, containing the html files for each of the website's pages
+* views, containing the handlebars files that make up the website

 ## Project Contributors
 * Dustin Wu (dustin_wu@brown.edu)